Azure/bicep-reps/README.md

 ## When to Follow the Process

 Consider employing this process if you intend to make substantial changes to the Bicep programming language that would affect user experience.
 Example where the use of a REP is warranted include:
-- *Introduction of New Features*: If the proposed change involves the addition of a new syntax kind or a new ARM template function, particularly if it necessitates the use of a feature flag.
+- *Introduction of New Features*: If the proposed change involves the addition of feature that has major user experience impact, particularly if it necessitates the use of a feature flag.
+Examples include, but are not limited to:
+  - Adding a new syntax kind.
+  - Adding a new ARM template function.
+  - Adding a new Bicep CLI command.
+  - Incorporating a Bicep VS Code extension feature that requires a new LSP protocol implementation.
 - *Breaking Changes to Non-Experimental Features*: Any alterations that may potentially disrupt existing functionality of non-experimental features.
 - *Feature Deprecation*: When contemplating the replacement of a feature that has already been shipped with a new feature.
+- *Artitechtural changes*:  If the change is aimed at meeting internal non-functional requirements and involves a good amount of design work.

 It's important to note that numerous other changes, such as bug fixes and minor feature enhancements, can be implemented through the regular issue triage and pull request review process within the primary Bicep repository.